ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 {% endhighlight %}

 ## `Array.prototype.includes()`
 What if we want to determine whether a value exists in an Array?
-We can use the `includes()` method to check if an element is included within an Array.
+We can use the `includes()` method to do this.
 {% highlight js %}
 var arr = [10,20,30,40,50];